Incompetent Cervix: Causes and Treatment

 During pregnancy, as the baby grows and gets heavier, it presses on the cervix.
 This pressure may cause the cervix to start to open before the baby is ready to be born.
 This condition is called incompetent cervix or weakened cervix, and it may lead to a miscarriage or premature delivery.
 However, an incompetent cervix happens in only about 1 out of 100 pregnancies.

 Carrying your developing baby to full term is the objective of any pregnancy.
 Most losses during the first trimester are because of chromosomal abnormalities.
 Second trimester or later losses are often a result of an incompetent cervix.
-The good news is that this condition is not common at all.

 What causes an incompetent or weakened cervix?